jesseduffield/jesseduffield.github.io/_posts/2024-09-15-Dont-Let-Go.md

 ## Conclusion

-The ideological part of my brain thinks that no matter how you slice it, conditional logic is the enemy and any any person who joins the crusade against it will be rewarded in the next life.
+The ideological[^3] part of my brain thinks that no matter how you slice it, conditional logic is the enemy and any any person who joins the crusade against it will be rewarded in the next life.
 But the pragmatic part of my brain thinks... yep, there are some valid cases where you just bite the bullet and permit the conditional logic.

-Luckily for me, when I see somebody violating the Don't Let Go aka DLG principle[^3] it's almost always because the non-conditional approach simply hasn't been considered, rather than being chosen as the lesser of all evils.
+Luckily for me, when I see somebody violating the Don't Let Go aka DLG principle[^4] it's almost always because the non-conditional approach simply hasn't been considered, rather than being chosen as the lesser of all evils.

 Next time you find yourself letting go of compile-time knowledge, ask yourself if there is a better way!